Cloud Foundry Security

 metron_agent job of

-For users, Cloud Foundry Application Runtime records an audit trail of all relevant API invocations of an app.
-The Cloud Foundry Application Runtime Command Line Interface (cf CLI) command
+For users, CF records an audit trail of all relevant API invocations of an app.
+The Cloud Foundry Command Line Interface (cf CLI) command

 cf events returns this information.

-To help run a secure deployment, Cloud Foundry recommends the following:
+To help run a secure deployment, Cloud Foundry recommends:

-- Use Cloud Foundry Application Runtime’s RBAC model to restrict your users’ access to only what is necessary to complete their tasks.
+Use CF’s RBAC model to restrict your users’ access to only what is necessary to complete their tasks.

-- Use a strong passphrase for both your Cloud Foundry Application Runtime user account and SSH keys.
+Use a strong passphrase for both your CF user account and SSH keys.

-This section links to topics that describe how Cloud Foundry Application Runtime and Cloud Foundry Application Runtime users manage security for apps and service instances.
+This section links to topics that describe how CF and CF users manage security for apps and service instances.

-- Application Security Groups: Describes how Application Security Groups (ASGs) work and how to manage them in Cloud Foundry Application Runtime.
+App Security Groups: Describes how App Security Groups (ASGs) work and how to manage them in CF.